-We exist because no woman should bleed to death while giving life-especially from a cause we already know how to prevent.
+We exist because no woman should bleed to death from a cause we already know how to Prevent

 PPH Foundation exists because no woman should bleed to death while giving life